 - 1. Evaluation of Credit - a.
-Coursework taken at an institution accredited by COE or a regionally accredited postsecondary educational institution will be evaluated by the Director of College Academics and lead faculty/department chair of the student's program.
-Official transcripts are required for this evaluation. - b.
+Coursework taken at an institution accredited by COE or a regionally accredited postsecondary educational institution will be evaluated by the Chief Academic Officer and lead faculty/department chair of the student's program. - b.
+GTC will examine course equivalency, faculty credentials, and other appropriate indicators of competencies, to determine if credits earned at institutions that are not regionally or COE accredited will be accepted as transfer credits toward the student's program of study. - c.
 Only grades of "C" or higher are considered for transfer credit toward a credential. - 2.
 Awarding of Credit - a.
-Credits from approved accredited institutions of higher education are recorded on the student's official transcript.
-GTC will examine course equivalency, faculty credentials, and other appropriate indicators of competencies, to determine if any of these credits will be accepted as transfer credits toward the student's program of study.
+Credits from approved accredited institutions of higher education are recorded on the student's official transcript. - b.

-b.
 Only courses with a grade of "C" or higher will be transferred towards the following credentials: Career and Technical Certificate, Certificate of Technical Studies, and/or Technical Diploma.

 GTC reserves the right to deny credit where such indicators are not present or to require the student to prove competency by some other means.
 Academic courses taken at approved accredited institutions are generally accepted at GTC.
-Technical courses taken at institutions accredited by the Council on Occupational Education can be transferred into a Career and Technical Certificate, Certificate of Technical Studies and/or Technical Diploma.